Posted on September 3, 2015

 - Is a Category II restricted person, meaning a person who:

-- Within the last seven years has been adjudicated delinquent for an offense which if committed by an adult would have been a felony;
+- Has been convicted of a felony or, within the last seven years has been adjudicated delinquent for an offense which if committed by an adult would have been a felony;3

-- Is an unlawful user of a controlled substance;3
+- Is an unlawful user of a controlled substance;4

 - Is in possession of a dangerous weapon and is knowingly and intentionally in unlawful possession of a Schedule I or II controlled substance;